stepchowfun/typical/README.md

 Typical doesn't require any particular naming convention or formatting style.
 However, it's valuable to establish conventions for consistency.
 We recommend being consistent with the examples given in this guide.
 For example:

+- Use `UpperCamelCase` for the names of types.
-- Use `lower_snake_case` for the names of everything: types, fields, etc.
+- Use `lower_snake_case` for the names of everything else: fields, import aliases, and schema file names.
 - Indent fields with 4 spaces.

 Note that Typical generates code that uses the most popular naming convention for the target programming language, regardless of what convention is used for the type definitions.
-For example, a `struct` named `email_address` will be called `EmailAddress` (or `EmailAddressOut`/`EmailAddressIn`) in the generated code if the target language is Rust, since idiomatic Rust uses `UpperCamelCase` for the names of user-defined types.
+For example, a `struct` named `email_address` will be called `EmailAddressOut`/`EmailAddressIn` in the code generated for Rust, since idiomatic Rust uses `UpperCamelCase` for the names of user-defined types.

 ## Schema reference